Finding fast, upbeat worship songs is one of the toughest parts of a worship leader’s job.

 Open Up The Heavens.
 Artist: Meredith Andrews.
 CCLI # 6304702.
 Album: Worth It All

 This one is rising up the ranks on CCLI’s top songs list.
-Great to see a fast song by a female worship leader being widely used.
+Great to see a female-led worship song that’s upbeat.
 I had a comment (see below) that there aren’t many females on the list.
 Agreed!
-Women worship leaders: start writing fast songs so I can feature you on my list.
+Female worship leaders: start writing fast songs so I can feature you on my list.

 Well, that’s it for now but please keep the suggestions coming.
 I’ll add the good ones to the list.